xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 !
 ```

+> **_NOTE:_** The grpc port range is 57344 to 57999, with default being 57400.

 ## Collector configuration
-<p align="justify">To establish the TIG configuration, the subsequent topology and steps will be used:</p>
+<p align="justify">The subsequent topology and steps will be used to configure TIG stack:</p>

 ![MDT-TIG.png]({{site.baseurl}}/images/MDT-TIG.png)

-Step1: Create a following telegraf.conf file.
+Step1: Create a telegraf.conf file.

 ```
 # This section defines the  settings for the router that Telegraf will dial-in or connect to.